LazySammy/LOTUS/README.md

 This section describes the quick steps you need to follow to run the software.

 ### Parameters
+The power of LOncoG is that you can run the modules separately or all together.
 Choose the parameters for the software in the [config.txt](config.txt) file. \
 An exhaustive description with examples and advices is available in [PARAMETERS.md](tutorials/Parameters.md) file.